HUB COACHES

 Scott Jacobs

-Youth Coach, GM, CampHUB Director
+General Manager, Head Coach, CampHUB Director

 @scott.hubptc

-My name is Scott Jacobs and I have been training parkour for 6 years now.
+My name is Scott Jacobs and I have been training parkour for over 10 years now.
 When I was in high school I was introduced to parkour by a few of my friends and I haven't looked back since.
 My favorite aspect of parkour is finding new ways to push the limits I can take myself to.

 As a coach, nothing makes me happier than seeing a student who has been working on a skill all class finally get it.
 It reminds me of when I first started training.
 I'm so happy to be apart of a team who cares so much about this sport and wants to share that love with students all over Massachusetts!